sachasayan/sachasayan/README.md

 ## Hi there 👋

 I'm Sacha.
-Architect, Engineering Manager, Community Manager, and Educator from Toronto, Canada, but travelling the world. 🌴✈️
+Architect, Engineering Manager, Community Manager, and Educator from Toronto, Canada.

 Currently working on [Minstrel](https://github.com/sachasayan/minstrel), the agentic solution for writing built on the modern stack.
-Writing about the future of mobility, and managing and automating multiple online communities with over a million users and counting.
+In my spare time, I'm travelling the world 🌴✈️, writing about the future of mobility, and managing and automating multiple online communities with over a million users and counting.
 Ask me.

 You can find me in these places: